-Kelsie Jean Smeby Exposes Underboob In Miniscule Crop Top & Tiny Red Miniskirt
+Kelsie Jean Smeby Exposes Underboob In Minuscule Crop Top & Tiny Red Miniskirt

 Kelsie Jean Smeby let it all hang out for a recent Instagram share on Monday.
 The brunette bombshell did little to hide her fit figure as she posed seductively for the camera.

-In the steamy shots, Kelsie looked drop dead gorgeous while exposing her underboob in a miniscule crop top and tiny red miniskirt.
+In the steamy shots, Kelsie looked drop-dead gorgeous while exposing some underboob in a minuscule crop top and tiny red miniskirt.

-The white top boasted slim straps that showcased her trim arms and shoulders.
-It also clung tightly to her ample bust, and even gave fans a peek at her underboob as she pulled the shirt up over her bare chest.
+The white top boasted a sleeveless design which showcased her trim arms and shoulders.
+It also clung tightly to her ample bust, and even gave fans a peek of underboob as she pulled the shirt up over her braless chest.

-The miniskirt wrapped tightly around her petite waist and hugged her curvaceous hips while showing off her muscular thighs in the process.
+The miniskirt wrapped tightly around her trim waist and hugged her curvaceous hips while showing off her toned thighs in the process.
 Her flat tummy and chiseled abs were also in full view for the shots.

 In the first photo, Kelsie stood with her weight shifted to one side.
 She had her back arched and one hand pulling at her hair.
 The other hand was tucked into the waistband of her skirt as she tugged it down.

-In the second shot, she pushed her pert posterior outward and tilted her head down while giving a smoldering stare into the camera.
-She also placed her thumb to her glossy, plump lips.
+In the second shot, she pushed her pert posterior out and tilted her head down while giving a smoldering stare into the camera.
+She also put her thumb to her glossy, plump lips.

 "Wow perfect babe," one follower stated.